qnchoyy/Calculator-task/README.md

 ### 👨‍💻 Author

-**Developed by Yanislav Aleksandrov as part of the application process for Pros – Software Engineer (Web) Internship.**
+**Developed by Yanislav Aleksandrov as part of the application process for PROS – Software Engineer (Web) Internship.**